br2490/ISLE-Multi-Environment/README.md

   This tells docker to create a bridged network with the name **isle-proxy**.
 Note the name is arbitrary but it is used multiple times throughout, so take note.
 - Create one (1) "master" ISLE-Proxy and ISLE-Portainer
   Editing the .env allows us to specify the name of the ingress-network we created, and our **base domain**.
-  - We `docker-compose up -d` this master proxy and Portainer only once.
+  - `docker-compose up -d` this master proxy and Portainer only once.
 - For each environment (e.g., dev, stage, prod, etc.) copy the ISLE stack's **basic** docker-compose.yml and .env files to new directories.
   - Edit the .env file to do most of the work in these directories:
     - Specify the name of the ingress-network (**isle-proxy**), and create unique values for the project name, short id, and **base domain**.